 Any violation of these rules may result in disqualification.
 Consistent with Section 1(d), only one (1) entry per person.
 Any attempt by any one or more entrants to obtain more than one entry by using the same email address, Twitter, Facebook, or Instagram account or similar registration method through any means including, without limitation, multiple/different email addresses, Twitter, Facebook, or Instagram accounts, identities, registrations, logins or other methods will void all entries from that address or account, and such entrant(s) will be disqualified.

-Copies of these rules are available at the Station’s website: , in person at the Station , during regular business hours 8:00 a.m. to 5:00 p.m. or by sending a request, along with a self-addressed stamped envelope, to the Station at the same address.
+Copies of these rules are available at the Station’s website: mix96sac.com, in person at the Station 280 Commerce Circle, Sacramento, CA 958, during regular business hours 8:00 a.m. to 5:00 p.m. or by sending a request, along with a self-addressed stamped envelope, to the Station at the same address.

-For a list of winners’, mail a request and a self-addressed stamped envelope to , identifying “ Winners” List for .
-All requests for winner lists must be mailed and received by the Station no later than .
+For a list of winners’, mail a request and a self-addressed stamped envelope to 280 Commerce Circle, Sacramento, CA 958, identifying “2019 Winners” List for Employee Of The Day 3-18.
+All requests for winner lists must be mailed and received by the Station no later than June 29, 2019.